Will your property be impacted by the Hamilton LRT project? Know your rights.

-To build the LRT project, the expropriating authority may need to acquire land from you and your neighbours.
-If you are affected by this project, as a property owner, a tenant, a business owner or otherwise (an "Affected Party"), you may be entitled to compensation for your loss.
+To build the Hamilton Light Rail Transit (LRT) project, the expropriating authority – in this case, Metrolinx – may need to acquire land or easement rights from you and your neighbours.
+If you are affected by this project, as a property owner, a tenant, a business owner or otherwise (an "Affected Party"), you may be entitled to compensation for your losses.

 The Ontario Expropriations Act provides for full compensation that includes payment by the expropriating authority of the Affected Party's reasonable legal, professional, appraisal and expert fees.

 The expropriation process can be complex, with strict timelines and procedures to follow.
 As an Affected Party, it is crucial to seek prompt and skilled advice to protect your rights and avoid any potential pitfalls.
 This is where we come in.